-No-bake lemon cheesecake bars.
-This is a proper, old-school, retro recipe, made with cream cheese, evaporated milk and lemon jelly (or jello, for my US readers).
-See, I told you it was properly retro!
+No-Bake Lemon Cheesecake Bars.
+This is a proper, old-school, retro recipe.
+It’s made with cream cheese, evaporated milk and lemon jelly (or jello, for my US readers).
+With some fresh lemon zest and juice for an additional citrus zing.

 But, you know what, it still tastes good.
 And it’s quick and easy to make (although it does need a few hours in the fridge to set).
 So it’s perfect for a simple summer dessert, whether you slice it into bars, or squares or any other shape you prefer.

-These bars are tangy and smooth and set nicely to enable you to cut them into neat slices.
+These No-Bake Lemon Cheesecake Bars are tangy and smooth and set nicely to enable you to cut them into neat slices.
 And they get the all-important seal of approval from Little Miss Traybakes!

 - Crush the Digestives/Graham Crackers to make fine crumbs.
-Melt the butter.
-Add to the crushed digestives and mix well.
+Melt the butter and add to the crushed biscuits and mix well.
 Press firmly into a traybake tin and place in the fridge for an hour or two to set.

-3. Dissolve the jelly in ½ cup (4 fl oz/120ml) hot water and set aside to cool a little.
+- Dissolve the jelly in the hot water and set aside to cool a little.

-4. Beat the cream cheese until smooth then add the sugar, lemon juice + zest and evaporated milk and mix well.
-Next, slowly add the lemon jelly mixture and beat until it’s all incorporated.
+- Beat the cream cheese until smooth.
+Then add the sugar, lemon juice, lemon zest and evaporated milk and mix well.
+Next, slowly add the lemon jelly mixture and beat until incorporated

-5. Spread over the biscuit base and leave to set in the fridge.
+- Pour over the biscuit base and leave to set in the fridge, ideally overnight.